bzthin/bzthin.github.io/pages/technical/coding/algorithms/tree-graph.md

 - Used to find shortest path between a source and destination.
 - Runs BFS from source and destination to reduce the search space.
 - When their searches collides, we have found path.

+### Graph algorithms (TBD)
+- TBD (Distance, search, connectivity, cycle-detection etc)
+- 3 basic ways to represent graph in memory (object and pointers, matrix, and adjacency list) and their pros and cons
+- Basic graph traversal algorithms, BFS, DFS.